Why is there an overlap between the scope of EU Law and that of the Convention?

 - The Convention is not displaced by EU law when the latter applies (Bosphorus v.
 Ireland, Appl.
 No. 45036/98, judgment of 30 June 2005, § 154).

-What are the implications of this overlap for the courts of the EU Member States?
+What are the effects of this overlap for the courts of the EU Member States?

 However, for the sake of facilitating European integration, the European Court of Human Rights will assume – until proof of the contrary, to be adduced on a case-by-case basis – that the EU Member States act in compliance with the Convention when they do no more than execute their obligations under EU law, i.e. act without discretionary power (Bosphorus v.
 Ireland, cited above, §§ 155-156; Avotinš v.
 Latvia, Appl.
 No. 17502/07, judgment of 23 May 2016, § 101).